silas-andrade/sige-ifbaiano/README.md

   </tr>
 </table>

-## 📄 Licença
+## 📄 License

-Este projeto está licenciado sob a licença MIT.
-Consulte o arquivo [LICENSE](LICENSE) para mais detalhes.
+This project is licensed under the MIT license.
+See the [LICENSE](LICENSE) file for more details.